Light

 {(false, false, false)}

-These basic operators will always result in a boolean value:
+These operators will always result in a boolean true or false value, even if either operand is the empty set:

 Copy